anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 The Anuket Kubernetes Reference Architecture (RA) is intended to be an industry standard-independent Kubernetes reference architecture that is not tied to any specific offering or distribution.
-No vendor-specific enhancements are required, in order to achieve conformance to the principles of Anuket specifications.
+No vendor-specific enhancements are required to achieve conformance with the Anuket specifications.
 Conformance is achieved by using upstream components or features that are developed by the open source community.
 This allows operators to have a common Kubernetes-based architecture that supports any conformant VNF or CNF deployed on